ericwq/aprilsh/README.md

 - [openrc](https://github.com/OpenRC/openrc) required only for alpine.
 - [logrotate](https://github.com/logrotate/logrotate) reuired only for alpine.

+if you perfer to build aprilsh manually, please refer to [this document](doc/install-alpine.md)

 #### Alpine linux
 Note: aprilsh is still waiting for aports approval.
 For now please use the following private repository.
 The private repository only provide `x86_64` packages.
 Refer to [build doc](build/readme.md) to know how to build apk packages and private repositories.